jrullan/micropython_statemachine/README.md

 Transitions require two parameters,

 1. The transition test function that returns a boolean value indicating whether or not the transition met the criteria defined in the function and
-2. The target state to which transition should occur when the criteria is met
+2. The target state to transition to

 If none of the attached transitions evaluate to true, then the machine stays in the current state.